ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ![portal](https://github.com/knouse1344/owl/blob/master/app/assets/images/cluster_demo_vector.gif)

 # API and Getting Started
 Check out the [ClusterDuck Protocol] website for more information and to learn about projects built upon this codebase.
 You can reach out directly on our [Slack] too!
+Check out our [How To Build A Duck User Manual] for in depth instructions for setting up your environment and materials.

 ## Downloading Library from GitHub
 To start we will need to copy the library into your Arduino library folder.